 - family history of depression

-If you, or someone you know has symptoms of depression, take it seriously.
-Make an appointment with a doctor if symptoms last more than a few weeks.
-It’s important to report all symptoms.
-A physical examination and blood tests can rule out health problems that can contribute to depression.
+If you or someone you know has symptoms of depression, your doctor can help.
+Make an appointment if symptoms last more than two weeks.
+It’s important that you report all symptoms.
+A physical exam and blood tests can rule out health problems that can be similar to or contribute to depression.

-To reach a diagnosis of depression, your depressed mood must last longer than two weeks.
-According to the 2012 Diagnostic and Statistical Manual of Mental Disorders, the diagnosis must also include four other changes in functioning.
-These may involve sleep or eating disorders, lack of energy or concentration, and problems with self-image or thoughts of suicide.
+A diagnosis of depression usually requires symptoms to occur for two weeks or more.
+According to the 2013 Diagnostic and Statistical Manual of Mental Disorders, the diagnosis must also include four other changes in functioning.
+These may involve:

-If those treatments don’t work, another option is transcranial magnetic stimulation (TMS).
+If those treatments don’t work, another option is repetitive transcranial magnetic stimulation.
 This method uses magnetic pulses to stimulate the parts of your brain that regulate mood.
 Treatments are usually administered five days a week for six weeks.

 For severe cases, electroconvulsive therapy (ECT) may be used.
 ECT is a procedure in which electrical currents are passed through the brain.
-According to NAMI, ECT is the most effective treatment for psychotic depression.
-It is especially helpful when combined with antipsychotics, antidepressants, and cognitive behavioral therapy.
+According to the National Alliance on Mental Illness, ECT is used most often to treat depression and psychotic depression that hasn’t otherwise responded to medications.

 Prolonged or chronic depression can have a devastating impact on your emotional and physical health.
-Untreated, it may even put your life at risk.
-Depression can lead to:
+Untreated, it may put your life at risk.
+Mental Health America reports that 30 to 70 percent of those who have died by suicide have depression or bipolar disorder.
+Other complications of depression can lead to:

 - headaches and other chronic aches and pains